tailwindlabs/tailwindcss/docs/source/styles/flexbox/direction.blade.md

     <a class="subnav-link" href="#customizing">Customizing</a>
 </div>

-<p>Tailwind provides a comprehensive set of Flexbox utilities out of the box to make it easy for you to implement complex layouts without having to write any new CSS.</p>
+Tailwind provides a comprehensive set of Flexbox utilities out of the box to make it easy for you to implement complex layouts without having to write any new CSS.

-<h2>Responsive</h2>
+## Responsive

 @component('_partials.responsive-code-sample')
 @slot('none')